 There are many ways to record guests, even many over the internet (such as Hangouts, for example) but I tend to go for Skype.
 It seems like people usually already have it installed, have an account and know how to use it so it works out really well.
 It has an app for iPhone, Android, Windows Phone and of course desktops so it works everywhere with ease.
 With a mixer, you can setup a mix-minus too.
 I, though, feed in the audio from the app on my phone or tablet’s audio out line to my mixer to record Skype calls but there is software out there as well such as Pamela.

 Any cell will work so long as it has an audio out (headphone jack) somewhere on there.
-I use my Nexus 6 but have also used my 5 and 4 as well, the 6 is just my current primary phone.
+I use my S9+ but have also used others.
 The quality is outstanding!
 Not a bit of line-noise going into the mixer at all and probably the absolute easiest method of all due to everyone generally having a way to call a phone.
 No internet needed.
 It takes the work out of setting up and recording guests is probably why it’s my preferred method, I don’t have to ask them to hop on the internet, add my Skype account, etc, we just plan and call and do it to it.
 I’ve always figured that the more painless I make it for the people I’m interviewing, the better it will go and the more likely they’ll repeat.

 iPad Air 2